What you are about to read

 Free Paris: what to see and which museums to visit without paying?

 Many iconic monuments can be viewed freely from the outside, such as Notre-Dame Cathedral, Sacré-Cœur in Montmartre, Place de la Concorde, the banks of the Seine, and the Luxembourg Gardens.
-Paris also offers several museums that are always free to visit, including the Musée Carnavalet (history of Paris), the Musée d'Art Moderne de Paris, and the Petit Palais.
+Paris also offers several museums that are always free to visit, including the Carnavalet Museum (history of Paris), the Museum of Modern Art of Paris, and the Petit Palais.
 Most of Paris's major museums are free on the first Sunday of the month, including the Louvre, the Musée d'Orsay, and the Centre Pompidou.
 This is an excellent option for discovering Parisian culture on a budget, provided you plan ahead for crowds and opening hours.

-IX The History of Paris: From the Mud of Lutetia to the Splendor of the City of Light
+The History of Paris: From the Mud of Lutetia to the Splendor of the City of Light

-Understanding Paris is not just about admiring monuments; it's about deciphering the successive layers of a city that has rebuilt itself over more than two millennia.
+Understanding Paris is not just about admiring monuments; it's about deciphering the successive layers of a city that has been rebuilding itself for more than two millennia.
 It all began on the Île de la Cité, the true cradle of the capital, where the Gallic tribe of the Parisii settled to take advantage of the natural protection offered by the Seine.
 But it was with the Roman conquest that the city first flourished under the name of Lutetia.
 The remains of this Gallo-Roman era are still visible today, if you know where to look: the Arènes de Lutèce, hidden in the 5th arrondissement, could accommodate 15,000 spectators for gladiatorial combats, while the Thermes de Cluny bear witness to ancient refinement in the heart of the Latin Quarter.

 A Roman merchant ship in the 3rd century.
 Illustration chosen by Monsieurdefrance.Com: Gun Powder Ma — Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4595340

 The Middle Ages transformed Paris into a city of labyrinths and faith.
-This was the era when construction began on Notre Dame Cathedral in 1163 and when Philippe Auguste built the city walls, sections of which can still be seen in the Marais district.
+This was the era when construction began on Notre-Dame Cathedral in 1163 and when Philippe Auguste built the city walls, sections of which can still be seen in the Marais district.
 Paris then became the intellectual beacon of Europe with the founding of the Sorbonne.
 But the city remained dark and narrow until the Grand Siècle of Louis XIV imposed a new vision.
 The Sun King wanted a city that reflected his power: he created the first royal squares (Place des Victoires, Place Vendôme) and had the Hôtel Royal des Invalides built for his wounded soldiers.
 Paris began to breathe and expand beyond its old ramparts, replaced by the tree-lined "Grands Boulevards."

 The real shift towards modernity came in the 19th century.
 During the Second Empire, Napoleon III and his prefect, Baron Haussmann, launched a titanic project to "open up, unify, and beautify" the capital.
 Straight avenues were cut through, modern sewer systems were created, and architectural unity was imposed on the stone buildings that today give Paris its worldwide charm.
 It was this Haussmannian structure that served as the backdrop for the great World's Fairs.